peterldowns/pgtestdb/README.md

 ### Choosing A Driver

-testdb will work with [pgx](https://github.com/jackc/pgx/) or [lib/pq](https://github.com/lib/pq) or any other [database/sql driver](https://pkg.go.dev/database/sql/driver).
+pgtestdb will work with [pgx](https://github.com/jackc/pgx/) or [lib/pq](https://github.com/lib/pq) or any other [database/sql driver](https://pkg.go.dev/database/sql/driver).
 I recommend using the pgx driver unless you have a good reason to remain on lib/pq.

 As with any sql driver,  make sure to import the driver so that it registers itself.
-Then, pass its name in the `testdb.Config`:
+Then, pass its name in the `pgtestdb.Config`:

 ```go
 import (